ColeTrammer/iros/docs/fs.md

 ### get_tnode_path
 This method gets the canonical path of a given tnode in the file system.

-### drop_inode_reference and drop_inode_reference_unlocked
+### drop_inode_reference
-These functions decrement the inode reference count and destoy the inode if necessary.
-The unlocked suffix means the vfs will not try to lock the inode before decrementing the reference count.
-This should only be used when the inode is already locked, so this may be a terrible name.
+This function decrements the inode reference count and destoy the inode if necessary.

 ## file_system
 This object represents a given file system, independent on its mounts.